Westland District: Demography

-Of those at least 15 years old, 1,056 (14.7%) people had a bachelor or higher degree, and 1,656 (23.0%) people had no formal qualifications.
-The median income was $29,600, compared with $31,800 nationally.
-960 people (13.4%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 3,975 (55.3%) people were employed full-time, 1,137 (15.8%) were part-time, and 153 (2.1%) were unemployed.
+Of those at least 15 years old, 837 (11.1%) people had a bachelor's or higher degree, 4,191 (55.7%) had a post-high school certificate or diploma, and 2,181 (29.0%) people exclusively held high school qualifications.
+The median income was $36,800, compared with $41,500 nationally.
+546 people (7.3%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 3,882 (51.6%) people were employed full-time, 1,074 (14.3%) were part-time, and 138 (1.8%) were unemployed.

 Government

-The Westland District is governed by an elected Council, headed by an elected Mayor.
-The Mayor is elected at large.
-The current Mayor is Helen Lash.
+The Westland District is governed by an elected council, headed by a mayor, who is elected at large.
+The current mayor is Helen Lash.
 Councillors are elected to represent multi-member wards.
 Three councillors are elected for the Northern Ward, three for the Southern Ward, and four for the town of Hokitika.

-The District is one of three included within the West Coast Region.
+The district is one of three included within the West Coast Region.

 Economy

 In the early years of settlement in Westland, gold was a major commodity, bringing prospectors flocking into the area.
 After the gold ran out, those who remained turned to pastoral farming.
 (Unlike the more northern parts of the West Coast, Westland has not developed coal mining.)
-In recent years, tourism has become more important, with drawcards such as the glaciers, and events such as the Hokitika Wildfoods Festival.
+Recently, tourism has become more important, with drawcards such as the glaciers, and events such as the Hokitika Wildfoods Festival.